Ebola outbreak in West Africa

-The epidemic has slowed down economic growth and closed down businesses, affecting the means of making a living of millions of the poorest and most vulnerable people in the region.
+What started as a public health crisis in Guinea on 26 December 2013 degenerated into development crises in the three epicentre countries, Guinea, Liberia and Sierra Leone, in less than six months.
+The Ebola epidemic in West Africa took 11,000 lives, slowed down economic growth and closed down businesses, affecting the means of making a living of millions of the poorest and most vulnerable people in the region.
 It also put pressure on government budgets, limiting their capacity to provide basic services for their populations.
 In addition, the crisis eroded trust among communities, stigmatizing victims and survivors, and destroying confidence in health and government services.
-A vast coalition of partners is mobilized to help affected countries reach and stay at zero cases.
-At the same time, the challenge is to help them and their communities to recover from the long-term impact of the crisis.

-UNDP’s response to the crisis is focusing on three priorities:
+UNDP’s response to the crisis focused on three priorities:

 Coordination and service delivery

-As part of the overall UNMEER and UN response, we are the lead UN agency on the coordination of payments to Ebola workers.
-UNDP is helping to track payments and improve the systems through which they are being delivered to treatment center staff, lab technicians, contacts tracers and burial teams.
+As part of the overall UN response, UNDP led the coordination of payments to Ebola workers, helping track payments and improve the systems through which they were being delivered to treatment center staff, lab technicians, contacts tracers and burial teams.

 Community mobilization and outreach

-We are working with communities, through local leaders and networks of volunteers, to identify cases, trace contacts and educate people on how the disease is spread and how to avoid contracting it.
-We are also raising awareness among large segments of the population of how important it is to fight stigma, reintegrate survivors and support their families.
+We worked with communities, through local leaders and networks of volunteers, to identify cases, trace contacts and educate people on how the disease is spread and how to avoid contracting it.
+We also raised awareness among large segments of the population to fight stigma, reintegrate survivors and support their families.

 Socio-economic impact and recovery